Jean Lau Chin, EdD

 LIWP Clinical/Consulting Planning Committee

-Dr. Chin is professor, Adelphi University in New York.
-Chin is distinguished as an educator, administrator, clinician and scholar with over 40 years of experience.
+Chin is professor, Adelphi University in New York.
+Chin is distinguished as an educator, administrator, clinician and scholar.
 She has held senior management positions as: dean, Derner Institute for Advanced Psychological Studies, Adelphi University; systemwide dean, California School of Professional Psychology, Alliant International University; president, CEO Services; regional director, Massachusetts Behavioral Health Partnership; executive director, South Cove Community Health Center; and co-director, Thom Child Guidance Clinic.

 Academically, she has trained psychologists and health care professionals in the diagnosis and treatment of emotional problems in community health care delivery systems; and she has played a major role in the development of culturally competent training curricula and service delivery models for diverse populations.
-She has published extensively including 12 books, 15 book chapters, 19 articles, and over 200 professional presentations in the areas of diversity and cultural competence, leadership, clinical training, Asian-American and women’s issues, health, and mental health.
+She has published extensively including 15 books, 21 book chapters, 27 articles, and over 200 professional presentations in the areas of diversity and cultural competence, leadership, clinical training, Asian-American and women's issues, health, and mental health.
 Her most recent books are: "Diversity in Mind and in Action" (2009), "The Psychology of Prejudice and Discrimination" (2009), "Women and Leadership: Transforming Visions and Diverse Voices" (2007) and she edited an American Psychologist special issue on Diversity and Leadership (2010).
 Her book on Diversity and Leadership by Sage is due to be released Sept.
 9, 2014.

 Chin was the first Asian-American psychologist to be licensed in Massachusetts, and has been the first female in a number of her leadership roles.
 She has received many awards for her leadership and her work including: Outstanding Executive Director Award in 1991 from the Massachusetts League of Community Health Centers, where she promoted the integration of primary health care and behavioral health.
-She conceived and developed a Family Life Center in Boston’s Chinatown in 1995 for preventive care.
-The focus on lifestyle behaviors, i.e., exercise, diet and psychosocial factors were recognized as a first for the community and a model for family focused behavioral health, winning the Blue Ribbon Award from the New England Health Care Assembly in 1996 for its innovative concept.
 She received the Women Who Care Award from Women in Philanthropy in 1991 for her extensive advocacy and community work promoting access to care, particularly for Asian immigrants and refugees.
-She received the Leading Women 2000 Award from Patriot’s Trail Girl Scouts Council in 1999, and a Distinguished Contribution Award from the Asian American Psychological Association in 2001.
-She is the recipient of the Nassau County Executive’s 2009 Women of Distinction Award.
+She received the Distinguished Contribution Award from the Asian American Psychological Association in 2001.
+She is the recipient of the Nassau County Executive's 2009 Women of Distinction Award.
 She was honored as an Elder at the 2013 National Multicultural Conference and Summit, receiving two presidential citations on her work in women and diversity issues.
 She received the 2013 NYSPA Diversity Award and the 2013 Margaret Floyd Washburn Award.

-She has also worked within the American Psychological Association to promote attention to clinical practice and ethnic minority issues through Divisions 12, 29, 35 and 45, and within APA governance on the Committee on Ethnic Minority Affairs, the Committee on Professional Practice and Standards, and the Board for the Advancement of Psychology in the Public Interest.
-As president of Division 12, Section VI, she facilitated renewal of the section emphasizing clinical training and diversity issues, and developed its first newsletter in 1992 which still remains a key communication tool for the section.
-Within Division 35, she promoted the involvement of Asian American women psychologists as chair, Task Force for Asian Women and became its first Asian-American President in 2002.
+She has also worked within the American Psychological Association to promote attention to clinical practice and ethnic minority issues through Divs.
+12, 29, 35 and 45, and within APA governance on the Committee on Ethnic Minority Affairs, the Committee on Professional Practice and Standards, and the Board for the Advancement of Psychology in the Public Interest.
+As president of Div.
+12, Section VI, she facilitated renewal of the section emphasizing clinical training and diversity issues, and developed its first newsletter in 1992 which still remains a key communication tool for the section.
+Within Div.
+35, she promoted the involvement of Asian American women psychologists as chair, Task Force for Asian Women and became its first Asian-American president in 2002.
 Her presidential initiative on feminist leadership mobilized dialogue and scholarship in this area.